timescale/docs/api/run_job.md

 inside a SELECT query but has to be executed with [CALL](postgres-call).

 <highlight type="tip">
-Any background worker job can be run in foreground when executed with `run_job`.
+Any background worker job can be run in the foreground when executed with `run_job`.
 This can be useful to debug problems when combined with increased log level.
 </highlight>